Sierra La Verne

 [Activity Log form at the bottom of this page]

 The City has created this page to share information about the former Sierra La Verne Country Club golf course.
-We will continue to update this section as more information becomes available.

 - The Sierra La Verne Country Club is a private, members only, golf course with wedding, dining, and banquet facilities located at 6300 Country Club Drive.